mmond/ungallery/readme.txt

 * Photo library is managed outside of WordPress, simply update via FTP, SCP, etc.  UnGallery sees changes immediately.
 * Set optional banner captions
 * Hidden, private galleries
-* Thumbnail cache files are added to photo directory for faster page loads
+* Thumbnail cache is created in photo directory for faster page loads
-* Support for png, jpg, bmp, mov, avi, mp3, mp4
+* Support for PNG, JPG, GIF, MP4, AVI and MOV
-* Automatic image rotation of jpegs with exif orientation
+* Automatic image rotation to correct orientation of jpegs with exif information
-* Gallery hierarchy breadcrumbs and with links to parent galleries and sub-galleries
+* Gallery hierarchy breadcrumbs and with links to parent galleries and subgalleries
-* Multiple gallery views:  Top level intro, thumbnails, browsing previous and next pictures.
+* Multiple gallery views:  Top level marquee, thumbnails, browsing previous and next pictures.

+== Screenshots ==

+1. The UnGallery top level view.
+A single "Marquee" picture is displayed and the links to the subdirectories/subgalleries.
+2. Selecting one of the subgallery links above displays the gallery thumbnail view of all JPGs, PNGs and GIFs in that directory.
+A breadcrumb trail up to the top level of the galleries is displayed along with the subgalleries.
+These are each generated automatically by reading the file system of your photo directories.
+The -zip- link provides a zip file of all photo originals in the current directory for convenient download.
+3. Clicking on a thumbnail displays the browsing view.
+One picture is larger and the previous and next picture thumbnail links are displayed.
+There are movie files in this directory, so links to view them are displayed also.
+UnGallery's sizes are adjustable to fill larger page widths as this site uses.

 == Dependencies ==

-* PHP GD lib on server.
-This is mostly standard these days.
-* Permalinks via Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
+* Permalinks enabled: Settings -> Permalinks -> Custom Structure -> /%category%/%postname% <br>
   More info here: http://teamtutorials.com/web-development-tutorials/clean-url%E2%80%99s-with-wordpress
 * Write permission to the photo directories.
 UnGallery creates a "thumb_cache" to greatly improve performance.

 == Notes ==

-* Create a symlink called "pics" to your picture directory (recommended) or copy/move/create your photo directory tree to /wp-content/plugins/ungallery/pics/
+* In: ./wp-content/plugins/ungallery/ either create a symlink called "pics" to your picture directory (recommended) or copy/move/create a directory called pics there.
+Please note, if you back up your WordPress install, including your plugins directory, be aware the gallery may be included.
 * To display a caption over a gallery, add a file named banner.txt to that directory with the desired text.
-* The top level directory is intended to have a larger marquee picture displayed, so only only one picture file should be placed in the top directory.
+* The top level directory is intended to have a larger, marquee picture displayed, so only one picture file should be placed in the "/pics/" directory.
+There is no limit on pictures in the subdirectories.
-* To mark a gallery hidden, edit the hidden.txt file.
-If the content of hidden.txt is: "hidden" for example then any directories you create named "hidden", will not be visible via gallery browsing.
+* To mark a gallery hidden, edit the /ungallery/hidden.txt file.
+If e.g., the content of hidden.txt is: "hidden", then any directories you create named "hidden", will not be visible via gallery browsing.
-* The symlinking to or placing a directory of photos, within the WordPress install directories could effect backups of the WordPress file system.
-If you archive the wp-content/plugins directory, be aware your gallery photos will be added to that routine.
-If this is not desirable, adjust the backup script to exclude wp-content/plugins/ungallery/pics/.
-I'll make the target dir configurable later and skip the need to symlink or place the gallery directories there.
-* If you'd like to modify the size of the large pic and the thumbnails displayed, edit ./ungallery/ungallery.php.
-The place to do this is noted inline, near the top of the file.
+* If you'd like to modify the size of the marquee pic, browsing pic or the thumbnails, please edit /ungallery/ungallery.php.
+The options are noted near the top of the file.

-== To do ==

-* Make gallery directory target an admin page option
-* Make thumbnail caching optional
-* Allow URL's as gallery target
-* Add sizing options to admin page
-* Add caption creation to admin page
-* Add hidden text to admin page

-== Bugs ==

-* Empty picture directory messes up table formatting
-* Arriving at the gallery page via a WordPress search widget breaks url args

 == License ==